WE2 2016 Brochure

-Temple University's College of Engineering is offering an exciting, one- week residential summer program for female high school students entering their sophomore, junior, or senior year.
+Temple University's College of Engineering is offering an exciting, one- week summer program for female high school students entering their sophomore, junior, or senior year.
 The program features:

 - Hands on projects in robotics, bioengineering, environmental engineering, civil & mechanical engineering

 - Interact with professional female engineers